 Consequences of a Polarization-dependent Refractive Index

 When a beam is refracted at the surface of a birefringent crystal, the refraction angle depends on the polarization direction.
 An unpolarized light beam can then be split into two linearly polarized beams when hitting surfaces of the material with non-normal incidence (double refraction).
 When some object, which is illuminated with unpolarized light, is viewed through a birefringent crystal (e.g. made of calcite), two images occur which are slightly displaced.

-- Similarly, the polarization state of a laser beam in a laser crystal with thermally induced birefringence is distorted.
+Similarly, the polarization state of a laser beam in a laser crystal with thermally induced birefringence is distorted.
 The kind of distortion depends on the position, since the birefringent axis has a varying (e.g. always radial) orientation.
 This effect (combined with a polarizing optical element in the laser resonator) is the origin of depolarization loss.

 Examples of Birefringence in Laser Technology and Nonlinear Optics

 - Some laser crystals (e.g. vanadate or tungstate crystals) are naturally birefringent.
 This is often helpful for obtaining a linearly polarized output without depolarization loss.

 - All nonlinear crystals for nonlinear frequency conversion are birefringent.
 This is because they can have their χ(3) nonlinearity only by being non-isotropic, and that also causes birefringence.

 The magnitude of birefringence can be specified in different ways: